pamlane/streamsx.documentation/docs/beamrunner/objstor.md

   file: io
   title: I/O options
 next:
-  file: performance
+  file: mh
-  title: Performance considerations
+  title: Using IBM Cloud Message Hub
 ---

 You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use IBM Cloud object storage for file input and output.